-- Recall ten culturally relevant and trauma informed instructional and mentorship - Describe essential components of critical community science efforts. - Discuss and critically reflect on approaches and practices that may or may not facilitate authentic community engagement, inclusive and culturally relevant environmental education, and collective environmental action. - Work collaboratively to plan, develop, and implement a culturally relevant environmental education activity.
+- Recall ten culturally sustaining and trauma informed instructional and mentorship approaches. - Describe essential components of critical community science efforts. - Discuss and critically reflect on approaches and practices that may or may not facilitate authentic community engagement, inclusive and culturally sustaining environmental education, and collective environmental action. - Work collaboratively to plan and develop Culturally Sustaining & Critical Community Science Project that could be implemented within the context of a specific Connecticut community.